 Pro Tip: BuildBook has quickly become a favorite amongst custom home builders for its clean design and simple, quick, and easy to use features.
 Unlike other construction software, BuildBook only focuses on the features that are most important to home builders and provides a free trial to eliminate the financial risk of evaluating the software.

 Potential clients can have misconceptions about builder profits, especially when they see a developer driving a $100,000 truck.
 The reality is that builder profits are as variable as the locations they build in.
 To increase profits in a sustainable way, the builder must maximize every opportunity in their market.

 The most successful developers, general contractors, and owner/builders understand that small profits are as important as large ones.
-For example, material management, change orders, and superior workmanship are among the highest profit centers for these builders.
+For example, material management, good expense tracking, change orders, and superior workmanship are among the highest profit centers for these builders.
 Because some home building projects can have significant size budgets, a small increase in profit can make a big difference in overall profitability..

 The most profitable builders keep their material waste below 5%, encourage profitable change orders if they occur, and do excellent work.
 Clients are usually willing to pay for quality, so the builders that a client feels will produce the best work usually win the bid.
 In other words, the better the work, the more willing clients are with paying more to receive it.

 Each stage of a new home construction project will have different profit margins, but on average, most home builders will earn between 10%-20% gross profit.
 Some stages will be physically larger, but less profitable, while others may seem unusually expensive.
 Generally, the more skill required to perform the work, the more the home builder will have to pay subcontractors to perform the job.